AghilesAzzoug/Genetic-x86/README.md

 * Using genetic algorithm
     * k-tournament selection
     * 2 points crossover
-    * Bit and Byte mutation
+    * Bit and Byte mutations

-* Using unicorn CPU emulator
+* Using Unicorn CPU emulator

 # Output examples
 By default the input address is in ESI, the output address in EDI and its length in ECX.

-Here are some outputs of the this script
+Here are some outputs of this script
 ```
 Format : ADDRESS CODE
 ```